Men's Basketball | Women's Basketball | Men's Volleyball | Women's Volleyball

 On March 5, 2005, the pyramid officially became named the Walter Pyramid, thanks to the generous donations presented to the university by Dr. Mike and Arline Walter.
-Long-time supporters of the school, the Walters gift to athletics and academics was the largest single gift in 49er Athletics history.
+Long-time supporters of the school, the Walters gift to athletics and academics was the largest single gift in 49er Athletics history to that point.
 Officially opened on November 30, 1994, the 49ers rolled to a 71-64 win over the University of Detroit before a crowd of 5,021 and an ESPN television audience.

 The structure's distinctive cobalt blue exterior has permanently altered the city's skyline.
 It rises 18 stories above north campus and can be seen for miles in all directions.
 It has provided a quantum leap in both the image and effectiveness of the Long Beach State athletics programs, with an immediate impact on the 49ers' fan base, scholarship fundraising, recruiting and revenue generation.
 Nearly 200,000 visitors pass through the Walter Pyramid's entrances annually.

 Designed by Long Beach architect Don Gibbs and built by the Nielson Construction Company of San Diego, The Walter Pyramid cost approximately $22 million.

 The Walter Pyramid measures 345 feet on each side of its perfectly square base.
 Its floor space accommodates nine volleyball courts or three full basketball courts and four additional half basketball courts on the "activity" level.